herreranicolas/mern-backend-structure/README.md

 - **babel-cli**: Babel command line interface for transpiling ES6+ code.
 - **babel-preset-env**: Babel preset for compiling ES6+ syntax and modern JavaScript features.
+- **bcrypt**: Library for hashing passwords.
 - **cors**: Express middleware for enabling Cross-Origin Resource Sharing (CORS) support.
 - **dotenv**: Loads environment variables from a `.env` file into `process.env`.
 - **express**: Web application framework for building APIs and handling routes.
 - **express-validator**: Middleware for request validation in Express applications.
+- **jsonwebtoken**: Library for generating JSON Web Tokens (JWT).
 - **mongoose**: MongoDB object modeling for Node.js applications.
 - **morgan**: HTTP request logger middleware for Express.
+- **nodemon**: Utility that helps in developing node.js based applications by automatically restarting the node application when file changes in the directory are detected.

 ## Author